Benoît G. Bardy- Professor

 Improvisation is not limited to the performing arts, but is extended to everyday life situations such as conversations and decision-making.
 Due to their ubiquitous nature, improvisation skills have received increasing attention from researchers over the last decade.
 A core challenge is to grasp the complex creative processes involved in improvisati...

-Theorists have long postulated that facial properties such as emotion and gender are potent social stimuli that influence how individuals act accordingly.
-Yet extant scientific findings were mainly derived from investigations on the prompt motor response upon the presentation of affective stimuli, which were mostly delivered by means of pictures, v...
+Theorists have long postulated that facial properties such as emotion and sex are potent social stimuli that influence how individuals act.
+Yet extant scientific findings were mainly derived from investigations on the prompt motor response upon the presentation of affective stimuli, which were mostly delivered by means of pictures, videos, or text....

 People walking side by side spontaneously synchronize their steps on some occasions but not on others, which poses a challenge to theories of perception-action based on interactive dynamic systems.
 How can action be spontaneously entrained by some sources of perceptual information while others are selectively ignored?
 The predictive processing fram...